-In honor of Music Therapy Week, music therapist Erinn Frees gives us a look at her job at Children’s Hospitals and Clinics of Minnesota.
+In honor of Music Therapy Week, music therapist Erinn Frees gives us a look at her job at Children’s Minnesota.

 Stepping onto the Children’s elevators each day, guitars on our backs and instruments in hand, we tend to draw comments from fellow riders.
 They range from the typical “You must be the entertainment” to “Do you actually play all those instruments?” to “I wish I had your job.”

 Although explaining the ins and outs of music therapy isn’t always possible by the time one of us gets off on the fourth floor, we do usually manage to smile and say, “I’m one of the music therapists.”
 After being in this field for almost seven years, I find that this doesn’t always provide a lot of clarification.
 So in no particular order, here are five things that you might not know about music therapy:

 1. Music therapy isn’t just for fun.
 Don’t get me wrong, music therapy usually is fun.
 What kid or teen doesn’t enjoy music, especially when they get to play along on a shaker or fancy electronic drum set?
 However, a casual observer may not notice that a music therapist has goals for each patient he/she works with, ranging from giving a 3-year-old an effective means of emotional expression when he doesn’t have the words, to giving a 15-year-old relaxation strategies using music during a procedure, to motivating a 10-year-old to get out of bed.
 The point of music therapy is that we are using the musical experience as a means of reaching a non-musical goal.